netyouli/SexyJson/README.md

 }

 ```
-**You don't need to manually create the SexyJson model class you can use open source tools with the help of** [WHC_DataModel.app](https://github.com/netyouli/WHC_DataModelFactory)
+**You don't need to manually create the SexyJson model class you can use open source tools with the help of** [WHC_DataModel.app](https://github.com/netyouli/WHC_DataModelFactory) automatically created SexyJson model

 Usage
 ==============